merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ‣ **Storage:** Minimal
 </div>

 `-b` indicates to the number of bins for each variable.
-I chose 15, but in Figure FIXME I do a whole range of bin values and show how the linear regressions of pN vary with respect to bin size.
+I chose 15, but in Figure SI4 I do a whole range of bin values and show how the linear regressions of pN vary with respect to bin size.

 The output for all of the results is in `17_PNPS_RSA_AND_DTL`.